February 9–11, 2017 North American blizzard

-The February 9–11, 2017 North American blizzard was a fast-moving but powerful blizzard that affected the Northeastern United States with winter weather in the time span of February 8–9.
+From February 8–9, 2017, a fast-moving but powerful blizzard, unofficially named Winter Storm Niko by The Weather Channel, affected the Northeastern United States with winter weather and very heavy snowfall.
 Forming as an Alberta clipper in the northern United States, the system initially produced light snowfall from the Midwest to the Ohio Valley as it tracked southeastwards.
 It eventually reached the East Coast of the United States and began to rapidly grow into a powerful nor'easter.
 Up to 18 in of snow as well as blizzard conditions were recorded in some of the hardest hit areas before the system moved away from the coastline early on February 10.

 Prior to the blizzard, unprecedented and record-breaking warmth had enveloped the region, with record highs of above 60 F recorded in several areas, including Central Park in New York City.
 Some were caught off guard by the warmth and had little time to prepare for the snowstorm, with some meteorologists calling the extreme weather changes "unprecedented".